Golden rules after hip replacement - why they are mostly unnecessary today

 Myth:

-After hip replacement, inpatient rehabilitation in a rehabilitation clinic was considered mandatory.
+After a hip prosthesis, inpatient rehab in a rehabilitation clinic was considered a mandatory program.
 Patients often had to spend several weeks in a clinic, far from home.

 Reality:

-A hospital stay for rehabilitation is no longer absolutely necessary today.
-Thanks to individualized, outpatient rehabilitation programs – such as the Endoprothetics Center in Mainz – patients can receive follow-up care closer to home and with greater flexibility.
-Rehabilitation is no longer rigidly time-controlled, but rather criteria-based: The duration and intensity are based on the individual healing process.
-Modern outpatient programs offer physiotherapy, medical training therapy, and close medical supervision at the highest level.
+An inpatient rehab is no longer mandatory today.
+Thanks to individualized, outpatient rehabilitation programs – such as at the Endoprotherapeuticum Mainz – patients can arrange their follow‑up care locally and more flexibly.
+Rehabilitation is no longer rigidly time‑scheduled, but criteria‑based: The duration and intensity are based on the individual healing course.
+Modern outpatient programs offer physiotherapy, medical training therapy and close medical supervision at the highest level.

 Potential exceptions: when are old rules after hip replacement still useful?